 During the year ended March 31, 2020, the Company began to sell its products through Amazon's online platform.
 Customers purchasing products through Amazon have a 30-day right of return from the date of receipt of the product.
-The Company recorded a refund liability of approximately \$69,000 at March 31, 2020 (2019: \$nil; 2018: \$nil) for these expected returns, which was based on the average monthly returns received for Amazon sales.
+The Company recorded a refund liability of approximately \$29,000 at March 31, 2021 (2020: \$69,000; 2019: \$nil) for these expected returns, which was based on the average monthly returns received for Amazon sales.